Start here

 1. Choosing Your Clay: Start With One Known Line

 Not all polymer clay lines behave the same way after cure.
-The safer beginner move is to pick one line, follow the package directions for that exact line, and bake a small test piece before you buy a giant stash or start mixing advice from different brands together.
+The safer beginner move is to pick one line, follow the package directions for that line, and bake a small test piece before you buy a giant stash or start mixing advice from different brands together.
+For a side-by-side comparison, see our beginner brand guide on Premo, Soufflé, and FIMO Soft.

-Polymer clay brands differ in conditioning feel, cured surface, and how comfortable they are for thin slabs, canes, or lightweight jewelry.
-Premo and Soufflé are common starting points for beginners because many makers like them for slabs and simple wearable shapes.
-FIMO Professional and Cernit are also workable, but they feel different in the hand and should be tested on your actual build thickness before you rely on them.
+Polymer clay brands differ in conditioning feel, cured surface, and how they behave in thin slabs, canes, or lightweight jewelry.
+Premo and Soufflé are often the easiest first brands to test for slabs and simple wearable shapes.
+FIMO Professional and Cernit are also workable, but they feel different in the hand and should be tested at your planned build thickness before you rely on them.

 Start with a sampler pack of Premo or Soufflé multipack if you want a smaller first order.
 White, black, a few primaries, and maybe translucent are enough to start testing color mixes without buying every block on the shelf.